Turkish ex-army chief in jail over anti-government plot

 "I would not be surprised if we see some commanders resign but I do not expect this to bring serious instability to Turkey," she said.

+Turkish media reports this week suggested senior commanders could resign if Basbug was charged.
+The General Staff denied those reports but speculation continued.

+"There is every possibility there will be resignations if cases continue to be brought like this," security analyst Gareth Jenkins said.
+"Morale is already at rock bottom.
+It is already affecting operational capability."

-Last July, Basbug's successor and the heads of the army, navy and air force resigned in protest against the detention of more than 200 officers in the "Sledgehammer" case.
+Last July, Basbug's successor and the heads of the army, navy and air force resigned in protest at the detention of more than 200 officers charged in a separate alleged conspiracy against the government, dubbed "Operation Sledgehammer."

+Nicknamed pashas, a title dating back to Ottoman times, Turkey's once untouchable generals have seen their influence decline as Ankara pushes reforms aimed at strengthening civilian rule and winning Turkey's accession to the European Union.

 (Additional reporting by Simon Cameron-Moore; Writing by Daren Butler and Ibon Villelabeitia)